kristopolous/free-ollama/README.md

 ## FAQ

+ * Q: Is this legal?
+ * A: Look.
+Have you ever used a restroom "for customers only" without buying something?
+I ANAL.

+---

  * Q: Was this vibe coded?
- * A: Only the README.
-Then heavily human because [LLMs aren't funny](https://github.com/kristopolous/humor-evals).
+ * A: Only the README, early versions, because [LLMs aren't funny](https://github.com/kristopolous/humor-evals).

 ---